Parameter

 #[IntAttr(min: 0, max: 100)]

-# Int pseudo-parameters
+# Int based-parameters

 The following parameters are based on Int.